 Although fresh snail noodles are still the best in Liuzhou, not everyone has the opportunity to go there to taste them.
 Most people eat snail noodles that are sold online or in supermarkets as instant food.
 Instant Liuzhou noodles are a type of fast food, just like malatang instant noodles.
 They are usually available in bags or buckets.
 Generally speaking, snail noodles are still better eaten when boiled, but they can also be soaked in hot water.
 Although the taste may be slightly worse, it's still possible.
 As long as the temperature of the hot water is stable enough and the soaking time is long enough to fully soak the rice noodles, soaking can actually be more convenient.

 For making instant Liuzhou noodles, it is generally recommended to use boiling water to soak the rice noodles and dried bean curd for at least five minutes.
 Pour out the water and add the other ingredients, stir well, and then add boiling water.
 Soak for about 10 minutes to fully soak the rice noodles and allow the flavor to blend.
 When the flavor has diffused, it's ready to eat.
-This is how to handle situation in which boiling is not convenient.
+This is how to handle situations in which boiling is not convenient.
 If you have time and resources, it is still recommended to boil them, as it results in a richer and more delicious taste.
 Moreover, there are also many fun and delicious ways to eat Liuzhou noodles that don't require boiling.